thoughtbot/webinar/README.md

 Agile Development with Heroku
 =============================

-This is the site used in the April 17, 2013 webinar hosted by thoughtbot and Heroku on the agile development process.
+This is an example site used for the April 17, 2013 webinar hosted by thoughtbot and Heroku on the agile development process.

-It is a simple HTML/CSS site served via [Sinatra](http://sinatrarb.com), a Ruby web application framework.
+It is a static HTML/CSS site served via [Unicorn][1] and [Sinatra][2].

+It includes `Rack::LogRequestID` middleware to showcase the [Heroku Request ID][3] labs plugin.

+It includes the New Relic Ruby gem to showcase the [New Relic Heroku addon][4].

 Setup
 -----